DITAS-Project/ideko-use-case/apps/README.md

 - `/GetStreamingData`: Streaming data from the machines.
 - `/GetSimplifiedDiagnostic`: A simple diagnostic for the machines being monitored.
 - `/GetFullDiagnostic`: A complete diagnostic for the machines being monitored.

-Every method sends the JWT token on the header as follows; `Authorization: Bearer JWTTOKEN`.

 ### Functioning
 When _app2_ launches: